 The National Park Authority has planning powers to decide all planning and related applications within the boundary of Loch Lomond & The Trossachs National Park.
 We also prepare and adopt a Local Plan, to guide our planning decision-making.
 These pages provide everything you need to know about planning in the National Park.

 If you are thinking of applying for planning permission, listed building consent, advertisement consent, or wish to view planning applications submitted to the Park Authority, then these pages will help you.
-We are currently dealing with a number of large scale planning applications including Cononish Gold Mine and the former Torpedo Test Site at Loch Long, near Arrochar.
+Notable large scale planning applications we have recently dealt with include Cononish Gold Mine and the Ben Arthur Hotel Resort at the former Torpedo Test Site at Loch Long, near Arrochar.

 If you have a concern about unauthorised land-use, building or engineering operations or how we monitor conditions on planning permissions then our Enforcement & Development Monitoring team can assist you.